IMPORTANT NOTICE: In response to recent global tariff changes, Valutek will be implementing temporary surcharges effective June 1, 2025. 👉 Read More!

 Cleanrooms used in regulated industries must comply with specific government standards to ensure safety, quality, and efficacy.
 This chapter highlights the primary U.S. agencies that regulate cleanroom environments, the scope of their regulations, and how these influence contamination control practices.

-By the end of this chapter, you will understand:
+By the end of Chapter 3, you will understand:

 • The roles of the Food and Drug Administration (FDA), United States Department of Agriculture (USDA), National Aeronautics and Space Administration (NASA), and Department of Defense (DOD) in cleanroom regulation.